makerdao/community/faqs/governance.md

 ## What happens if I send more MKR to my cold wallet after I link it?

-MKR sent to the cold wallet will exist outside of the voting contract until the user decides to manually add MKR into the contract using the “top-up” feature.
-This option is found in the "Voting Contract" tab in the Maker Foundation’s [governance portal.](https://vote.makerdao.com/)
+MKR sent to the cold wallet will exist outside of the voting contract until the user decides to manually add MKR into the contract using the "top-up" feature.
+This option is found in the "Voting Contract" tab in the Maker Foundation's [governance portal.](https://vote.makerdao.com/)

 ## Can I break the link between my hot and cold wallet?